lishiyo/idea-factory-automator/README.md

-# Idea Factory Automator
+# Idea Factory Automator (v0)

-A CLI tool that automates the creation of landing pages for product/startup ideas, from ideation to deployment.
+Automate the creation of landing pages for product/startup ideas, from ideation to deployment.
+Don't know what to build?
+Use this tool to generate hundreds of product ideas and launch a unique site for every idea to gather quick user interest.
+It's fast experimentation at scale.

 ## Features

+CLI tool that can:
 - Generate startup ideas based on a user-provided topic
 - Create a schema with brand elements, copy, and design specifications
 - Generate AI-powered images for your landing page using Replicate
 - Generate a responsive landing page with a Netlify form for collecting emails
 - Deploy the site to Netlify using the Netlify API

+## Upcoming

+- Deploy multiple sites at once
+- Frontend interface to chat with the agent and refine ideas and designs
+- Much better UX designs, astro templates
+- Trend research agent to inform idea generation
+- Marketing agent to handle marketing, ad copy, and SEO

 ## How It Works